adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 Now, we can write an method for the GET endpoint.
 It should return a list of classes containing exactly one field named "description".
-We need to implement the controller, so let's write a this in a normal TDD style with a test case first:
+We need to implement the controller, so let's write a this in a normal TDD style with a test case first (src/test/java/de/adesso/thalheim/gtd/controller/InboxControllerTest.java):
 ```
 @ExtendWith(MockitoExtension.class)
 class InboxControllerTest {